 The fashion industry has become increasingly focused on appeal, to the point that clothing that looks good feels great, and accommodates an array of body shapes has been elevated to a status similar to art.
 There is now an entire industry that caters to women looking for workwear that not only looks good but is also comfortable and functional.
 Gone are the days of only choosing from black, blue, and grey, and in came the fashion-forward colours, patterns, and silhouettes.

-When it comes to workwear, comfort, and appearance are often at odds.
+When it comes to workwear, comfort and appearance are often at odds.
 The right workwear can make your job easier, more comfortable, and safer.
-It can also make you feel more confident on the job.
-But, when picking workwear, what should you focus on most-comfort or appearance?
+Many businesses often provide uniforms to their employees that are designed just for those purposes.
+While they are in part a branding effort, in recent years they have also become more functional.
+The right type of uniform can also make you feel more confident on the job.
+So, sometimes when you start a job, you don’t have to pick what to wear, as it is picked out for you.

-When deciding what to wear to work, it’s tempting to fall into one of two categories: comfort and appearance.
-Both of these are important, and it’s easy to prioritize one over the other.
-But research shows that most of us choose comfort over appearance.
+Current research trends show that most people choose comfort over appearance.
 And, there is nothing wrong with that.
 However, appearance should be given priority on certain occasions, such as while meeting a potential employer for the first time or when being the presenter in a meeting.
 And with appearance, we do not mean putting makeup on or wearing expensive clothes.
 Instead, it involves wearing smart casuals and looking clean and bright, likely by following a proper skincare routine (JoyViva and similar skincare brands can be a great choice in this regard), following which the face oozes nothing but confidence.
 This is because only when you look good, you will feel confident to present.